snowAvocado/RESP/README.md

 Simple to implement.
 Fast to parse.
 Human readable.
 RESP can serialize different data types including integers, strings, and arrays.
 It also features an error-specific type.
-A client sends a request to the Redis server as an array of strings.
-The array's contents are the command and its arguments that the server should execute.
-The server's reply type is command-specific.

 RESP is binary-safe and uses prefixed length to transfer bulk data so it does not require processing bulk data transferred from one process to another.

 # RESP protocol description
 RESP is essentially a serialization protocol that supports several data types.
 In RESP, the first byte of data determines its type.

-Redis generally uses RESP as a request-response protocol in the following way:

-Clients send commands to a Redis server as an array of bulk strings.
-The first (and sometimes also the second) bulk string in the array is the command's name.
-Subsequent elements of the array are the arguments for the command.

 RESP is a binary protocol that uses control sequences encoded in standard ASCII.
 The A character, for example, is encoded with the binary byte of value 65.
 Similarly, the characters CR (\r), LF (\n) and SP ( ) have binary byte values of 13, 10 and 32, respectively.

 The \r\n (CRLF) is the protocol's terminator, which always separates its parts.